aksommerville/egg2/README.md

 - - - [ ] Web input config.
 - - [ ] Web: Touch input, on-screen gamepad.
 - [ ] Audio
+- - [ ] Demo: Update re new synth.
+Remove "force", allow multiple songs, do a Yoshi track and danger track, ocarina, test all the things...
 - - [ ] Web synth: tuned voices use the oscillator's `detune` for both wheel and pitchenv.
 I expect they will conflict.
 - - - Probably related to that, FM voices really can't bend at all, the modulator goes out of sync.
 - - [ ] Check default envelopes.
 I think I'm hearing some clicking when unconfigured.